getodk/docs/odk2-src/build-app.rst

     - :th:`value`: the value of the named setting.
     - :th:`display.title.text`: the text shown to the user inside Survey.

+    Reminder: the *settings* worksheet, and any other worksheets to be defined later, are to be created within the .xlsx file you created above.
+DO NOT create separate .xlsx files for each worksheet.

   3. Create the following rows:

     .. list-table:: *settings* worksheet